Pricing: What You Actually Pay

 Pricing is where these three platforms diverge the most.
 The sticker price only tells part of the story, because Calendly and Acuity require additional tools to match what Talkspresso includes out of the box.

 Calendly ranges from free to $16/seat/month.
-Payment collection requires the Teams plan ($16/seat/month) or higher.
+Payment collection requires the Teams plan ($16/seat/month) or higher — see our full breakdown of how Calendly payment collection actually works.
 No transaction fees beyond Stripe or PayPal processing.
 No built-in video.

-Acuity ranges from $20 to $61/month.
+Acuity ranges from $20 to $61/month (see our full Acuity Scheduling pricing breakdown for the real costs).
 All plans include payment collection through Stripe, Square, or PayPal.
 No transaction fees beyond processing.
 No built-in video.

 Talkspresso is free.
 No monthly subscription.
 10% platform fee on paid bookings plus Stripe processing (2.9% + 30 cents).
 Everything included: video, recording, AI summaries, CRM, digital products.